-Website Terms of Use
+End User License Agreement

 Version 1.0

-Last revised on: ________________, 20___
+Last revised on: [DATE]

-The website located at www.sheplegal.com (the “Site”) is a copyrighted work belonging to Durham Lex Inc. (“Company”, “us”, “our”, and “we”).
+The website located at www.shepbarprep.com (the “Site”) and the bar exam preparation materials, courses, practice questions, study tools, and related content accessible through the Site (collectively, the “Licensed Materials”) are copyrighted works belonging to Durham Lex, Inc., a Delaware corporation (operating under the Shep Bar Prep brand) (“Company”, “us”, “our”, and “we”).
 Certain features of the Site may be subject to additional guidelines, terms, or rules, which will be posted on the Site in connection with such features.
-All such additional terms, guidelines, and rules are incorporated by reference into these Terms.
+All such additional terms, guidelines, and rules are incorporated by reference into this Agreement.

-These Terms of Use (these “Terms”) set forth the legally binding terms and conditions that govern your use of the Site.
-By accessing or using the Site, you are accepting these Terms (on behalf of yourself or the entity that you represent), and you represent and warrant that you have the right, authority, and capacity to enter into these Terms (on behalf of yourself or the entity that you represent). you may not access or use the Site or accept the Terms if you are not at least 18 years old.
-If you do not agree with all of the provisions of these Terms, do not access and/or use the Site.
+This End User License Agreement (this “Agreement”) sets forth the legally binding terms and conditions that govern your use of the Site and Licensed Materials.
+By accessing or using the Site or any Licensed Materials, you are accepting this Agreement (on behalf of yourself or the entity that you represent), and you represent and warrant that you have the right, authority, and capacity to enter into this Agreement (on behalf of yourself or the entity that you represent).
+You may not access or use the Site or Licensed Materials or accept this Agreement if you are not at least 18 years old.
+If you do not agree with all of the provisions of this Agreement, do not access and/or use the Site or Licensed Materials.

 PLEASE BE AWARE THAT SECTION 10.2 CONTAINS PROVISIONS GOVERNING HOW TO RESOLVE DISPUTES BETWEEN YOU AND COMPANY.
 AMONG OTHER THINGS, SECTION 10.2 INCLUDES AN AGREEMENT TO ARBITRATE WHICH REQUIRES, WITH LIMITED EXCEPTIONS, THAT ALL DISPUTES BETWEEN YOU AND US SHALL BE RESOLVED BY BINDING AND FINAL ARBITRATION.
 SECTION 10.2 ALSO CONTAINS A CLASS ACTION AND JURY TRIAL WAIVER.
 PLEASE READ SECTION 10.2 CAREFULLY.